-If goods are marketed and sold in the United States, most manufacturers want to protect those goods and services with a trademark.
-When goods or services are to be sold on the international market, a trademark is just as important.
-Every country has its own notice laws with regard to trademarks and its own laws and methods of handling trademark disputes.
-An attorney can help you with these tricky issues.
+Most manufacturers of goods marketed and sold in the United States want to protect those goods and services with a trademark.
+But a trademark is just as important when goods or services are to be sold on the international market as well.
+Every country has its own notice laws with regard to trademarks and its own laws and methods of handling trademark disputes, although the Madrid Protocol adopted by the World Intellectual Property Organization (WIPO) attempts to simplify the process.

 Research the forms of notice required in any country where the goods or services will be marketed.
 For example, determine whether the TM and ® symbols from your country offer any legal protection in the target market.